Fati899/ethereum-private-key-attack/README.md

 Usage: brute_force_app.py [OPTIONS] [ETH_ADDRESS]...

 Options:
+  --quiet                         Skip the animation --strategy [trie|nearest|bisect]
+                                  Choose a lookup strategy for eth addresses --no-port                       Disable monitoring port.
-  --port INTEGER        Monitoring port
+  --port INTEGER                  Monitoring port for runtime metrics.
-  --addresses FILENAME  Filename for yaml file containing target addresses.
+  --addresses FILENAME            Filename for yaml file containing target
+                                  addresses.
+  --max-guesses INTEGER           If set to a positive integer, stop trying
+                                  after this many attempts.
-  --timeout INTEGER     If set to a positive integer, stop trying after this
+  --timeout INTEGER               If set to a positive integer, stop trying
-                        many seconds.
+                                  after this many seconds.
-  --fps INTEGER         Use this many frames per second when showing guesses.
+  --fps INTEGER                   Use this many frames per second when showing
+                                  guesses.
 Use non-positive number to go as fast as possible.
   --help                          Show this message and exit.
 ```

 Thanks to